the seduction

 no malloc/free calls. you're managing memory using the memory you're managing.

-why is this the only way? because of a recursive dependency.
+why does it work this way? because of a recursive dependency.

 to track fragmented memory, you need a data structure (a list) that grows and shrinks. if you stored this list in external memory, adding a node would require an allocation.